bcgov/digital-policy/CPPM-Chapter12.md

 1. Engage with the OCIO when designing or modifying an IT system or application to determine whether components already exist.

-2. Leverage existing common components when practicable.
+2. Use enterprise or shared IT solutions, resources and services to avoid duplication when available, appropriate and/or required by corporate policies or standards.
+This includes leveraging existing common components when practicable.

-3. Identify opportunities for enterprise solutions based on business needs.
-Enterprise solutions include, but are not limited to, common components, shared databases, data registers, etc.
+3. Identify opportunities for shared or enterprise solutions based on business needs.

-4. When possible, partner with the OCIO and/or other ministries to design and build common components.
+4. When possible, partner with the OCIO and/or other ministries to design, build and evolve common components.

+5. Make reasonable efforts to share information, data and code with other ministries and partners, and to re-ruse existing data, unless restricted by law or policy.

+6. Ensure that IM IT systems and solutions utilize government’s Enterprise Security Gateway services and technology for user identity, authentication, common logon, and user management support.

+The OCIO must:

+7. Take a leadership role in the design, development, delivery, maintenance, evaluation and continuous improvement of enterprise solutions.

 ## 12.3.5 Open Information and Open Data